 Several tech journalists have speculated that the new iPhone later this year will be able to share its power to charge AirPods.
-Why bother waiting till Fall when we can build something to do it today?
+That’s great for people that buy the new airpods and the newest phone…but what about the rest of us?
+Good news – there’s no need to wait till October 2019 when we can build something to do it today!

 I couldn’t seem to find much online about this except other people asking if this sort of thing was possible.
 There was a crowdfunded product for something in the space 5-6 years ago, but that required having 2 iPhones to donate power to charge 1.
-The lack of previous work on charging in this way, even for hobby projects, definitely made me suspicious that there was a big roadblock somewhere in the process that I would hit.
+There’s one YouTube video that claimed to do this but many of the comments suggested that it was fake.
+Based on what I’ve seen, the specific claims of iPhone to iPhone charging appear to be fake but using that method for airpods works.
+The lack of other prior work on charging in this way, even for hobby projects, definitely made me suspicious that there was a big roadblock somewhere in the process that I would hit.
 I was pretty surprised to see this actually work!
 I think I lucked out due to the lower charging requirements of the AirPods relative to the iPhone.

 For anyone following along to try the same, definitely proceed at your own risk with making this.
 I’m no expert so I can’t speak to whether this can damage your devices.

 I bought a 4 pack of the fans knowing I’d probably mess up and break a few.
 That ended up being a good call because I broke 3.

 - Some sort of cutting tool (I used a Dremel)

 I also found my hot glue gun and heat shrink tubing for wires helped keep things in place but it’s not necessary.

 There’s only 2 steps here to get this working.